 If your child has asthma, and you live in Southwest Detroit, free help is available to reduce asthma triggers in your home.

-Participants in the Healthy Homes program with Southwest Detroit Environmental Vision will receive a no-cost Healthy Home Evaluation which will check your homes for indoor air quality risks such as mold, dust, pests and dander.
-Based on this evaluation, we are able to provide you with a free healthy air vacuum, healthy home cleaning supplies, and more.
-In partnership, with the Kohl’s Cares we are also able to provide your family with a new smoke detector.
+Background: Prior to 2019, participants in the Healthy Homes Initiative with Southwest Detroit Environmental Vision could receive a no-cost Healthy Home Evaluation which checked homes for indoor air quality risks such as mold, dust, pests and dander.
+Based on this evaluation, we were able to provide a free healthy air vacuum, healthy home cleaning supplies, and more.
+In 2019, SDEV partnered with Healthy Babies Bright Futures to help reduce exposure to “brain drain” chemicals.
+Watch this page for updates on ways we are working to continue this work.

 Why would my home affect my child’s health?